Brain damaged daughter empowered to live independently by £750,000 compensation package

 Following the accident our client was able to return to work, although her continuing problems with fatigue dictate strictly part-time hours, and she is now able to live independently.

-The case was settled at a joint settlement meeting on a lump sum basis in the sum of £750,000 and included provision for a significant support package.
+Our personal injury team was able to settle her case at a joint settlement meeting, securing a lump sum compensation payment of £750,000 including the provision of a significant support package.

-“In May 2003, our daughter J, who was aged 21 at that time, was involved in a serious car accident and as a result suffered several injuries including permanent brain damage.
+Our client’s mother wrote: “Our daughter, aged 21 at the time, was involved in a serious car accident and as a result suffered several injuries including permanent brain damage.

-The advice he gave over the next year or two was excellent and J’s recovery and progress was monitored constantly, Tony even visited J whilst she was undergoing rehabilitation treatment.
+“We approached George Ide in Chichester.
+The advice we were given over the next year or two was excellent; our daughter’s recovery and progress was monitored constantly, and a member of the George Ide team even visited her whilst she was undergoing rehabilitation treatment.

 “Appointments were made for our daughter to meet with various specialist consultants and therapists … to ensure extensive reports were provided in relation to her injuries, limitations and future capabilities.